sudocrystal/scc-compsci/141/day-by-day/day04.md

       System.out.println("I love " + fave + " " + num + " times more than anything else in the world!");
    }

+   // this method should return the int literal 10 public static int ten() {
+      return 10;
+   }

    // From PracticeIt BJP4 Exercise 3.8: quadratic
    // This method solves quadratic equations and prints their roots
    // A quadratic roots can be found using the equations: